-Thousands join pro-Palestine march in London
+Hundreds of thousands join largest march in London so far against Gaza war

 Opposition to Armistice Day march for Gaza is a sign of UK’s moral crisis

-UK revokes Egyptian TV host’s visa for ‘backing Hamas’ at rally: Report
+“It’s a message to the British government as well, who tried to have this march banned by the police.”

+The “National March for Palestine” was the latest in a series of rallies in the British capital to show support for the Palestinians since Israel launched an air and ground offensive on the Gaza Strip following Palestinian group Hamas’s attacks on southern Israel on October 7.

-The Hamas assault killed around 1,200 Israelis, and saw more than 240 taken captive.
+The Hamas assault killed about 1,200 Israelis, and saw more than 240 taken captive.

 Israel’s attacks, which it has said are aimed at wiping out the Palestinian group that rules Gaza, have killed more than 11,000 people in 34 days, including more than 4,500 children.

-Former British opposition leader Jeremy Corbyn and member of Parliament for Islington also took part in the pro-Palestine rally and demanded a ceasefire.
+Former British opposition leader Jeremy Corbyn and member of Parliament for Islington also took part in the rally and demanded a ceasefire.

 Ceasefire now. pic.twitter.com/zGe3pCtR9R